Driven (2018 film)

 Driven is a 2018 biographical comedy thriller film directed by Nick Hamm and written by Colin Bateman.
 The film stars Jason Sudeikis, Lee Pace, Judy Greer, Isabel Arraiza, Michael Cudlitz, Erin Moriarty, Iddo Goldberg, Tara Summers, Justin Bartha, and Corey Stoll.
 The film premiered at the 75th Venice International Film Festival on September 8, 2018, and subsequently screened at the 2018 Toronto International Film Festival.
-It was released in the United States on August 16, 2019, by Universal Pictures Home Entertainment Content Group and in the United Kingdom on November 8, 2019, by Vertigo Releasing.
+It was released in the United States on August 16, 2019, by Universal Pictures Home Entertainment Content Group and Variance Films and in the United Kingdom on November 8, 2019, by Vertigo Releasing.

 Plot

 Pilot James T. Hoffman is busted by the FBI when he arrives in the United States with a large amount of cocaine in his airplane.
 His wife and two sons are with him, having accompanied him on the flight to Bolivia.
 He agrees to become an informant and the FBI relocates him and his family to San Diego.
-Special Agent Benedict Tisa acts as his handler and continues to pressure him into setting up his boss, Morgan Hetrick, who has millions of dollars in over seas accounts from trafficking narcotics.
+Special Agent Benedict Tisa acts as his handler and continues to pressure him into setting up his boss, Morgan Hetrick, who has millions of dollars in overseas accounts from trafficking narcotics.
 Hoffman attempts to play both sides.

 Hoffman meets John DeLorean while trying to start his car, discovering that he's his next door neighbor.
 DeLorean is designing the ultimate car of the future, after his continued dissatisfaction with the automobile industry and his role in it.
 Hoffman's and DeLorean's families become friends.
 Hoffman tells his wife Ellen that he's an informant, leading to tension between the two of them.

 DeLorean throws many parties in order to raise funds for his new car.
 He receives $600,000 from Johnny Carson, who calls DeLorean during one of his parties and is put on speaker phone, where he complains about how the new car has continually broken down.
 Hoffman brings Hetrick to the same party in order to introduce him to DeLorean after having bragged to him about DeLorean's new car.
 The two of them, along with Hetrick's girlfriend, Katy snort cocaine laced with PCP, leading to some disruption.